despair86/libsignal-protocol-c/CONTRIBUTING.md

 ### UCB UNIX (OpenBSD, NetBSD, FreeBSD, etc)

-The C compilation system should already be available (try executing `cc`), optionally install Ninja, and make sure CMake and cURRL are available.
+The C compilation system should already be available (try executing `cc`), optionally install Ninja, and make sure CMake and cURL are available.

 We can use ancient BSD curses if that's all you have, so long as it implements something resembling X/Open curses.